 How Does a Bassist Get Into Studio Work?

 Getting into studio work came from my playing in cover bands.
 The first band I played in I was the guitar player, and when the bass player left, they asked if I could play bass.
 We played cabaret music every night, so I got my reading together.
 The keyboard player in that band was Dave Hartley, and his dad was the head of music at Yorkshire Television.
-He booked me to do my first proper sessions in London, and I got to work with all the A-Team TV guys at the time.
+He booked me to do my first proper sessions, and I got to work with all the A-Team TV guys at the time.
 I did okay, so I got on a list of guys who would get the call when people were looking for players.
 If you did well enough, you’d get more and more calls.

 It’s 40 years down the line now, so I’m on the a*** end of my career.
 There are a million bass players out there who could do the playing side of it, but there are so many aspects of studio and live television stuff that have hardly anything to do with playing.
 Can you control yourself to play your best when you have no time to rehearse and 12 million people are tuning in?
 You have to be confident that you can do your job and not make any mistakes.